Dhita de LaRoche

 'Understanding other countries' health systems could be used as the foundation for improving Indonesia's health system...'

-Studying towards a Master of Health Sciences with an endorsement in Health Information Management
+Master of Health Sciences with an endorsement in Health Information Management

 Having studied at Universitas Katolik Indonesia Atma Jaya's Faculty of Medicine in Jakarta, Dhita came to the University of Canterbury to take her master's in Health Sciences.

-'I have an interest in the non-clinical field of health, and a degree in Health Sciences, with an endorsement in Health Information Management is exactly the right thing for me to study,' she says.
+'I had an interest in the non-clinical field of health, and a degree in Health Sciences, with an endorsement in Health Information Management was exactly the right thing for me to study,' she says.
 'Technology is on a fast track in research and development, and has a direct impact on the health field.
 This is beneficial in providing more efficient and effective health services.
 Better data management tools are therefore very important and that's what my study is providing.'

 Dhita is keen to make use of her knowledge and contribute to her home country's health system.